Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

+We further investigate the information flow in real-world networks.
+Our findings indicate that the partition function characterizing network information flow yields results similar to the behavior observed in spreading dynamics.
+Specifically, the normalized partition function curves for both the pruned subnetworks and the initial networks nearly overlap, these results are shown in Figures~D1-D12.

-It is worth noting that in the pruning Algorithm~\ref{alg:1}, we set $k_{min} = 2$.
-This value represents the lower bound for the node degree allowed for pruning.
+\textbf{The setting of parameter $k_{min}$.} In pruning Algorithm~\ref{alg:1}, the parameter $k_{min}$ represents the lower bound for the node degree allowed for pruning.
 Ideally, the optimal value of $k_{min}$ should be determined at the point where the MAE is minimized.
-As shown in Fig.~S21, we plotted the relationship between the MAE values and $k_{min}$ for the Music network, revealing that the optimal value of $k_{min}$ is near 2.
-We also conducted a statistical analysis of the optimal $k_{min}$ values for subnetworks at different resolutions.
-The results indicate that for most networks, the optimal $k_{min}$ values are close to 2.
-However, a few networks, such as the Drosophila network, have larger optimal $k_{min}$ values, with the optimal value for Drosophila being around 10 (see Fig.~S22).
-Therefore, for the sake of simplicity, we have chosen to set $k_{min} = 2$ for this study (unless otherwise specified).
+As shown in Figure~D13, we plotted the relationship between the MAE values and $k_{min}$ for the Music network, revealing that the optimal value of $k_{min}$ is near 2.
+We statistically analyzed the optimal $k_{min}$ values for subnetworks at different resolutions, the results indicate that for most networks, the optimal $k_{min}$ values are close to 2.
+However, a few networks, such as the Metabolic network, has larger optimal $k_{min}$ value, and the optimal value for Metabolic network falls near 10.
+In this context, for simplicity, $k_{min}$ is set to 2 in this study (unless otherwise specified).